|Applicant Competition||Very Low|

 GPA Data Source, Wintergreen Orchard House

 66% of Michigan State University freshman were in the top twenty five percent of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|

 |Bottom 50% of class||6%|

 |Bottom 25% of class||1%|

-What are the requirements for admission to Michigan State University and what considerations affect admission decisions?
+What are the requirements for admission to Michigan State University and what student information is used for admission decisions?